ibm-cloud-docs/watsonx-ai-saas-automation/troubleshoot-deploy.md

 {{site.data.keyword.attribute-definition-list}}

-# Why did the watsonx AI SaaS deployment fail?
+# Why did the Watsonx.ai SaaS with Assistant and Governance deployment fail?
 {: #troubleshoot-deploy}
 {: troubleshoot}

-To successfully deploy the watsonx AI SaaS deployable architecture, ensure that all the required steps are complete.
+To successfully deploy the Watsonx.ai SaaS with Assistant and Governance deployable architecture, ensure that all the required steps are complete.
 {: shortdesc}

-You attempted to deploy the Wwatsonx AI SaaS deployable architecture in an {{site.data.keyword.Bluemix_notm}} account, but it failed.
+You attempted to deploy the WWatsonx.ai SaaS with Assistant and Governance deployable architecture in an {{site.data.keyword.Bluemix_notm}} account, but it failed.
 {: tsSymptoms}

-The watsonx AI SaaS installs several {{site.data.keyword.Bluemix_notm}} services and performs several configuration tasks during the deployment.
+The Watsonx.ai SaaS with Assistant and Governance installs several {{site.data.keyword.Bluemix_notm}} services and performs several configuration tasks during the deployment.
 An issue in one of those tasks is causing the failure.
 For example, a lack of authorization in installing one of the services.
 {: tsCauses}